graphql/graphql-http/docs/interfaces/HandlerOptions.md

 Useful for preparing the execution arguments following a custom logic.
 A typical use-case is persisted queries.
 You can identify the query from the request parameters and supply the appropriate GraphQL operation execution arguments.

+If you want to respond to the client with a custom status and/or body, you should do by returning a `Request` argument which will stop further execution.

 ##### Parameters